 Other Lake Yellowstone View Points

 Heading south from Bridge Bay Marina, there are a few side roads that take you closer to the lake, the first of which is Gull Point Drive.
-If you don’t have time to take any other turnoffs, be sure to drive Gull Point Drive as it is a good place to photograph birds, landscapes and an occasionally bear.
+If you don’t have time to take any other turnoffs, be sure to drive it as it is a good place to photograph birds, landscapes and an occasionally bear.

-Another stop along the drive south is a small pulloff called Pumice Point that can be a great place to photograph, especially in the late afternoon light.
+Another stop along the drive south is a small pulloff called Pumice Point that can be a great place for photography, especially in the late afternoon light.

 West Thumb Geyser Basin